 - Cause a lot more revisions for the same reason

-- Touch a much wider public and therefore give more value to your work (your cousin’s painting in your grandma’s living room is worth less than the painting of the Mona Lisa exhibited at the Louvre.
+- Reach a much wider public and therefore give more value to your work (your cousin’s painting in your grandma’s living room is worth less than the painting of the Mona Lisa exhibited at the Louvre.
 Right ?
 Because- except for subjective qualities-many more people know and see the Mona Lisa than Jojo’s painting (Sorry Jojo).
 One is a brand and the other is a simple ornament.
 We are in a classic (though questionnable, but it’s not the point) capitalistic system of supply and demand.

-4-Pricing and selling rights
+4 – Pricing Illustration and selling rights

 If you work for publishing, you will often be given ready made contracts.
 You can (should) change a contract, if you do not like the conditions you can discuss them.